-Tom Brown is a managing director and global leader of BRG’s Cyber Security & Investigations practice.
+Thomas Brown is a managing director and global leader of BRG’s Cyber Security and Investigations practice.

-Mr. Brown also led significant investigations and prosecutions of a wide variety of white collar offenses, including economic espionage and theft of trade secrets, money laundering, FCPA violations, securities fraud, bankruptcy fraud, identity theft, criminal copyright theft, and tax fraud, among others.
-In addition, he created an innovative strategy to combat Internet piracy, which formed the basis for “Operation In Our Sites,” a international intellectual property rights enforcement program by the US Department of Homeland Security.
+Mr. Brown also led investigations and prosecutions of a variety of white-collar offenses, including economic espionage and theft of trade secrets, money laundering, FCPA violations, securities fraud, bankruptcy fraud, identity theft, criminal copyright theft, and tax fraud, among other violations.
+In addition, Mr. Brown developed an innovative strategy to combat online copyright piracy, pioneering an international intellectual property rights enforcement program still employed by the U.S. Departments of Justice and Homeland Security.

-As well as conducting ten jury trials and arguing a number of appeals before the US Court of Appeals for the Second Circuit, Mr. Brown also won favorable judicial opinions with national impact on cyber-related issues, including an electronic surveillance matter and a case of first impression concerning the compelled production of data stored overseas by Internet service providers.
+Besides conducting multiple jury trials and arguing a number of appeals before the U.S. Court of Appeals for the Second Circuit, Mr. Brown also won favorable judicial opinions with national impact on cyber-related issues, including an electronic surveillance matter and a case of first impression concerning the compelled production of data stored overseas by Internet service providers that led to passage of the CLOUD Act.

-Mr. Brown was a recipient of the FBI Director’s Award for Outstanding Cyber Investigation and was named “Prosecutor of the Year” by the Federal Law Enforcement Foundation in 2011.
+Mr. Brown is a recipient of the FBI Director’s Award for Outstanding Cyber Investigation and was named “Prosecutor of the Year” by the Federal Law Enforcement Foundation.

-Mr. Brown frequently lectures on cyber security issues to legal, business and law enforcement groups.
-He is a member of the New York Bar.
+Mr. Brown frequently lectures on cyber security, crypto, and data privacy issues to legal, business, and law enforcement groups.

 Senior managing director